abyssnow/AndroidJniDemo/README.md

 That's all.

-You may see that there are 2 libraries, and one library depends the other one.
+You may see that there are 2 libraries (libfrist.so and libsecond.so), and one library (libfirst.so) depends the other one (libsecond.so).
 This is a very common usage scenario.
-Please go on to learn how to implement this.

 ## Part C/C++ code, Part Shared Library

-You can call a 3rd-party shared library (the .so file)  in the C/C++ native project.
+You can call a 3rd-party shared library (the .so file)  in the C/C++ native android project.

 Put the shared library (.so file and the .h file)  into the cpp folder.
 For this demo, the library file is `libthird.so`.